 \subsection{Constructing a schedule}

-For the original forward run a schedule is constructed by solving the dynamic programming \eqref{eqn:sub_revolve}, keeping a record of the cases which lead to optimal solutions.
-Ties are broken by prioritizing storage of non-linear dependency data over storage of forward restart data, and by maximizing forward advancement when forward restart checkpoints are stored.
+For the original forward calculation a schedule is constructed by solving the dynamic programming \eqref{eqn:sub_revolve}, keeping a record of the cases which lead to optimal solutions.
+Ties are broken by prioritizing storage of forward restart data over storage of non-linear dependency data, and by maximizing forward advancement when forward restart checkpoints are stored.
 In \tlmadjoint{} the dynamic programming problem \eqref{eqn:sub_revolve} is solved using tabulation, with the key section of code just-in-time compiled using Numba \citep{lam2015}.
 Memoization is used if Numba is not available.
-After the forward run the adjoint can advance one step, using non-linear dependency data stored in intermediate storage.
+After the original forward calculation the adjoint can advance one step, using non-linear dependency data stored in the intermediate storage.